 Under most circumstances any of our donkeys and ponies may be sponsored under our Adopt a Donkey/Pony Scheme but it should be remembered that older animals have a predictably shorter life span and young healthy animals may be placed into foster homes without notice.
 For those of you not familiar with our friends here are a few suggestions.

-Tommi - (left) a teenage donkey gelding with a slightly shaggy chestnut coat who came to us as a year old foal with a mild spinal problem.
-His best friend is Joshua.
+Tommi - a donkey gelding now 28 yrs with a slightly shaggy chestnut coat who came to us as a year old foal with a mild spinal problem.